angular/angular/aio/content/guide/angular-compiler-options.md

 When `true`, enables [strict template type checking](guide/template-typecheck#strict-mode).

-The strictness flags that this open enables allow you to turn on and off specific types of strict template type checking.
+The strictness flags that this option enables allow you to turn on and off specific types of strict template type checking.
 See [troubleshooting template errors](guide/template-typecheck#troubleshooting-template-errors).

 When you use the Angular CLI command `ng new --strict`, it is set to `true` in the new project's configuration.